Sean Michael Fidler

 Sean Michael Fidler is an American sailboat racer and sailplane competition pilot.

 Sean was a US Sailing Team] Gold Medalist in Yachting at the 1991 Pan American Games in the Lightning Class.
 Sean has also won several world and national championships in various one-design sailboat classes.

 Sean is also an American sailplane (glider) competition pilot.
 Sean is a member of the 2015, 2016 and 2017 US Soaring Team and will compete in the 18-meter class at the 2017 FAI Gliding World Championships in Benalla, Australia, in January 2017.
 Sean placed third in the 1st Pan American Gliding Championships held in Benton, Tennessee in April 2015 in the 15-meter class.

 He qualified for the final of the 2021 Sailplane Grand Prix.

+On August 11, 2025, Sean Fidler posted a racist comment under a cartoon meme that erroneously claimed white women were more beautiful than black women because black women choose to wear wigs; when in fact black women choose to style their hair in many different ways and that wigs are not exclusive to black women.
+Fidler’s racist comment, a response to a comment calling out the racist meme, ignorantly proclaimed that it was “hard to argue with facts” and “STFU” (an acronym for “Shut the F*** Up”).
+Fidler was then ridiculed by other commenters for being a disappointment to society.